Super Best Friends Play

 Super Best Friends Play, initially known as Two Best Friends Play, was a Canadian YouTube channel and ensemble known for their Let's Play videos.
-The channel was originally created by Matthew Kowalewski and Patrick Boivin as a series on the now-defunct gaming network Machinima, based around the idea of two friends arguing while playing video games.
+Started in 2011, the channel was originally created by Matthew Kowalewski and Patrick Boivin as a series on the now-defunct gaming network Machinima, based around the idea of two friends arguing while playing video games.
 Hosted on the separate account TheSw1tcher, the group's content focused on both popular and obscure games, and the series later included members Woolie Madden and Liam Allen-Miller.

 On December 16, 2018, the group uploaded their final video announcing their breakup.
 Their dissolution was attributed to the end of Kowalewski and Boivin's friendship, and each member continued making content individually.
 Following the disbandment, the series sustained a dedicated cult following with an active fanbase on social media sites.
 Super Best Friends Play was among the most popular Let's Play channels on YouTube, and was noted for popularizing various obscure games.